Chat with us, powered by LiveChat

 Claimant Guide

-PIAB's leaflet providing impartial information for someone who has been injured and is considering making a claim for compensation.
-It is sent to claimants by insurers and is available on PIAB's website at this link.
+The Injuries Resolution Board's leaflet providing impartial information for someone who has been injured and is considering making a claim for compensation.
+It is sent to claimants by insurers and is available on the Injuries Resolution Board website.

 Formal Notice

-Correspondence received by a respondent from PIAB when an application for compensation is made against them by a claimant.
+Correspondence received by a respondent from the Injuries Resolution Board when an application for compensation is made against them by a claimant.

 General Damages